awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-configuration-samples.md

 # Using the AWS SDKs with Amazon Elasticsearch Service<a name="es-configuration-samples"></a>

-This chapter includes examples of how to use the AWS SDKs to interact with the Amazon Elasticsearch Service Configuration API\.
+This chapter includes examples of how to use the AWS SDKs to interact with the Amazon Elasticsearch Service configuration API\.
 These code samples show how to create, update, and delete Amazon ES domains\.

 **Important**
 For examples of how to interact with the Elasticsearch APIs, such as `_index`, `_bulk`, `_search`, and `_snapshot`, see [Signing HTTP Requests to Amazon Elasticsearch Service](es-request-signing.md)\.